 Other bulletin boards in the Wheelock Student Center are designated as follows:

 Please note: Advertisements, posters, and signs cannot be put on the outside of the Wheelock Student Center.
 The only exception to this is professionally made banners that have been pre-approved to hang on the outside of the building announcing large events, i.e., Family Weekend, Orientation, etc. These banners require a work order.
-This is done through the Wheelock Student Center Operations Office, only.
+This is done through the Student Life Operations Office, only.
 One-week notice is also required.
 The Wheelock Student Center is not responsible for lost, stolen, or damaged signs.

 Pets are not allowed into the building under any circumstances.
 Certified service animals are exempt from this policy.
 Skateboards, rollerblades, bicycles, razrs and other similar modes of transportation are not allowed in the building.
 Use of these implements in the building will result in contact being made by Wheelock Student Center Staff or Security Services and immediate removal of the device from the building.